Kiki-s-homebox/webshop-frontend/GIT-GUIDELINES.md

 - **Document Important Decisions** This helps in the future to track changes!

+- **Working together** is important.
+Let others know what you are working on.
+If you will be working some topic close to another persons topics let them know so you can work togerher and avoid conflicts.

 ### 6. Linting <a name="linting"></a>
 - **Linting**: Your code will be linted using ESlint tool